 Here, we shall make use of this insider information to help you prepare yourself for the worst.
-We’ll tell you not only how to avoid a faux pas, but also how to recover once the milk has been spilt.
+We’ll tell you not only how to avoid a faux pas, but also how to recover once the milk has been spilled.
 Read on for more.

 The survey showed that the number one mistake that a majority of job seekers seemed to make was failing to dress appropriately.
 A potential employee should be presentable and dressed in accordance with the norms of the company and the job they are interviewing for.
 In a corporate setting, that means conservative formals.

-Now, assuming that despite due diligence on your part, you end up at the interview dishevelled after a long commute or discover that no other interviewee seems to have a neck tattoo with controversial imagery, here’s what you can do.
+Now, assuming that despite due diligence on your part, you end up at the interview disheveled after a long commute or discover that no other interviewee seems to have a neck tattoo with controversial imagery, here’s what you can do.
 If you have a few minutes, slip into the washroom and calmly reset as best as you can.
 If your tattoo is likely to ruffle feathers, use concealer or band-aid or even your long hair to hide it.

-If you’re already in the interview room and realise that some aspect of your attire is off, we suggest taking a seat quickly and adjusting your position in such a way as to hide the offending garment or accessory.
+If you’re already in the interview room and realize that some aspect of your attire is off, we suggest taking a seat quickly and adjusting your position in such a way as to hide the offending garment or accessory.
 If your interviewers aren’t taking you seriously because of your appearance, make sure that you dazzle them with your knowledge and your confidence.

 The last thing you should do is appear self-conscious.
 Speak confidently and engage them with your intellect.
 Judiciously introduce your professional successes into the conversation so as to bring the focus squarely back on your talents.

 Your interviewer lays out a hypothetical work scenario and asks you how you would handle it.
-If you find yourself unable to field the question because of lack of experience, that’s quite acceptable.
+If you find yourself unable to field the question because of a lack of experience, that’s quite acceptable.
 But if you’re unable to answer simply because you couldn’t bother to be prepared, it reflects poorly on you as a potential employee.

 Knowing this can help you position yourself as just the person they are in dire need of.
-If research is not your forte, invest in a professional research and writing service who will do it for you and even produce a report for you to read.
+If research is not your forte, invest in a professional research and writing service who will do it for you, and even produce a report for you to read.

 Regardless, if you find your mind going blank at a question you were just asked, do not fear.
 Never say “I don’t know”.
 Ask for a minute to think.
 Ask a few relevant questions to play for time and gain insight into the problem.
 In your mind, break down the components of the problem.

-For instance, the task may involve public relations, logistics and technical components.
+For instance, the task may involve public relations, logistics, and technical components.
 Split the problem into its parts and do this out loud.
-This demonstrates that you have a rational, methodical approach towards problem solving.
+This demonstrates that you have a rational, methodical approach towards problem-solving.
 Now pick one aspect that you have experience with and describe how you would address it.

 It is never a good idea to cast your past employers in poor light.
 While there is a fair chance that you may be right, it is equally plausible that you were partly to blame for your bad experiences.
-Putting the blame on someone else makes you look like the sort of person who refuses to recognise their own failures and creates an environment of discord in the workplace.
+Putting the blame on someone else makes you look like the sort of person who refuses to recognize their own failures and creates an environment of discord in the workplace.

 Having made this mistake, the good news is that it is definitely possible to turn the situation around to your advantage.
-You can do this by talking sincerely about how you empathise with the past employer and their difficulties.
+You can do this by talking sincerely about how you empathize with the past employer and their difficulties.

 Highlight their redeeming qualities and explain what you learned from working with them.
 Talk about the mitigating circumstances and underline what you did to help make the situation better.